MarkBorecky/european-population/README.md

 A) Backend

 - Use the sample PostgreSQL [database](./database).
 There is a README file with usage info.
-  - Alternatively, you can set up your own database with the csv data (`countries.csv` and `cities.csv`).
-If you do, make sure that your submission includes a way to initialize the database with the data.
+  - Alternatively, you can set up your own database with the csv data ([`countries.csv`](./database/countries.csv) and [`cities.csv`](./database/cities.csv)).
+If you do, make sure that your submission includes instructions on how to run the database with this data.
 - Create a backend that serves the country and city data from the database to users via an API.
-There should be at least an endpoint to answer:
+There should be at least an endpoint that answers:
   - Which countries have one or more cities that have a population greater than a given value?
 Which cities are they?
     - For example with 3 000 000 the answer is Spain (Madrid, 3305408) and Germany (Berlin, 3677472).
 - Include a test case for the main functionality.